ybur-yug/git_kv_store_tutorial/README.md

 any new objects.
 This is one of the finer pieces of git, it is differentials rather than copies and copies as one would have saving `my_documentv1`, `my_documentv2`, `my_documentvN` etc.

-Let's add another commit by creating a simple application in here and logging its boilerplate.
+Let's add another commit by creating a directory in here and logging its boilerplate.

 ```
-volt new some_project
+mkdir test && echo "test > test/file.txt
-cd some_project
+cd test
 git status
 # => ./
 ```